CUNY-CL/yoyodyne/README.md

     -   There is little need for data preprocessing; it works with TSV files.
 -   It has support for using features to condition decoding, with architecture-specific code to handle feature information.
+-   It uses validation accuracy (not loss) for model selection and early stoppping.
+-   Releases are made regularly.
 -   🚧 UNDER CONSTRUCTION 🚧: It has exhaustive test suites.
 -   🚧 UNDER CONSTRUCTION 🚧: It has performance benchmarks.
--   🚧 UNDER CONSTRUCTION 🚧: Releases are made regularly.
--   It uses validation accuracy (not loss) for model selection and early stoppping.

 ## Install

 First install dependencies: